 The world’s healthiest rivers ebb and flow with the change of the seasons.
 They are fully connected within themselves and with the surrounding floodplain.

-Like geese flying south and north with the change of seasons, rivers ebb and flow across the months, sometimes trickling shallow and other times running deep in flood.
-The Green River is no different.
-Late summer and fall are the seasons of trickle, while the months of winter and spring bring periodic floods.
-These seasonal patterns of river flows orchestrate a cycle of life for the plants and animals that make the Green their home, cuing fish to migrate and spawn and floodplain trees to drop their seeds.
-Even cave-dwelling species such as blind freshwater shrimp depend on the natural pulse of the river.
+That is our vision for the Green River, where late summer and fall yield a slow and steady flow, while winter and spring bring periodic floods.
+These seasonal patterns orchestrate a cycle of life for the plants and animals residing in and around the Green, cuing fish to migrate and spawn and floodplain trees to drop their seeds.
+Even cave-dwelling species such as blind freshwater shrimp depend on the river’s natural pulse.

 Fish of the Green River

 More than 150 fish species have been found in the Green, including the Teardrop darter.